openvinotoolkit/openvino_tensorflow/README.md

 ### Use OpenVINO™ integration with TensorFlow alongside PyPi TensorFlow

 This OpenVINO™ integration with TensorFlow package comes with pre-built libraries of OpenVINO™ version 2021.3.
 The users do not have to install OpenVINO™ separately.
-This package supports Intel CPUs, Intel integrated GPUs and Intel<sup>®</sup> Movidius<sup>TM</sup> Vision Processing Units (VPUs).
+This package supports Intel<sup>®</sup> CPUs, Intel<sup>®</sup> integrated GPUs and Intel<sup>®</sup> Movidius<sup>TM</sup> Vision Processing Units (VPUs).

         pip3 install -U pip==21.0.1